octelium/cordium/README.md

 </div>

 Cordium is a free and open source, self-hosted, identity-based sandbox platform built on Kubernetes and [Octelium](https://github.com/octelium/octelium).
-It provides isolated, reproducible sandboxes for developers, AI agents, and automated workloads that are accessible through web terminals, SSH, CLI, and gRPC APIs.
-Cordium is a general-purpose platform that can be used for various use cases, including as a remote development environment for coding sessions (e.g. VSCode, Zed, etc.), sandboxes for AI agents and CI/CD workloads, and secretless secure remote access to infrastructure for developers and AI agents.
+Cordium is a general-purpose platform that provides isolated, reproducible isolated sandboxes for developers, AI agents, and automated workloads.
+Cordium can be used for various use cases, including as a remote development environment for coding sessions (e.g. VSCode, Zed, etc.), sandboxes for AI agents and CI/CD workloads, and secretless secure remote access to infrastructure for developers and AI agents.

-What sets Cordium apart is how sandboxes access infrastructure (e.g. remote private resources behind NAT, publicly protected SaaS resources, etc.).
-Instead of injecting credentials into the sandbox, every sandbox runs with a dedicated Octelium identity.
-Authorized databases, SSH servers, HTTP APIs, Kubernetes clusters, and internal services are accessed through Octelium’s identity-aware, secretless access platform, so API tokens, passwords, SSH private keys, kubeconfigs, and other long-lived credentials do not need to be placed inside the sandbox.
+The main differentiator for Cordium, when compared to remote development environments (e.g. GitHub Codespaces, Coder, etc.) and sandbox platforms (e.g. E2B, Daytona, etc.), is that Cordium automatically provides identity-based, secretless access to resources and infrastructure from within the sandboxes.
+Cordium leverages Octelium ZTNA capabilities to provide secretless, policy-driven access to infrastructure resources (SSH servers, databases, internal HTTP APIs, mTLS services) from within the sandbox, without exposing, distributing, or managing upstream application-layer credentials (e.g. API keys and access tokens, SSH private keys, database passwords, etc.).
+In short, Cordium is not just a sandbox platform for isolated execution, but also a platform for secure access to infrastructure that eliminates credential injection at scale.

 ## Table of Contents